tommeagher/data1-fall2015/README.md

 Moving to the next level, a gentle introduction to R.

+If you're using your own machine, be sure to [install R](https://cran.rstudio.com/) and [RStudio Desktop](https://www.rstudio.com/products/rstudio/download/) before we start the tutorial.

 Guest speaker: [Carla Astudillo](https://twitter.com/carla_astudi), data journalist at the International Business Times.

-Hands-on tutorial on R and R Studio.

 Tipsheets:
 * [The official R Studio Data Wrangling cheat sheet](http://www.rstudio.com/wp-content/uploads/2015/02/data-wrangling-cheatsheet.pdf)